aarongustafson/web-component-starter/README.md

 # Web Component Starter Template

 A comprehensive, production-ready starter template for creating Web Components.
-This template is based on the architecture and best practices from [form-obfuscator](https://github.com/aarongustafson/form-obfuscator).
+This template is based on the architecture and best practices from my web components work.

 ## ✨ Features